Media and Communications: Regulatory Agencies

 The Regulatory Authority for Telecommunications and Post (ARTP) is responsible for regulation activities for postal services and telecommunications, among other areas like water and energy.
 ARTP monitors the communication services, ensures fair prices, ensures quality service, supports the development of enhanced sectors and mediates disputes in the postal and communications industries.
 This website is only available in French.

-The Nigerian Communications Commission (NCC) facilitates investments into the Nigerian communications markets.
+The Nigerian Communications Commission (NCC) facilitates investments in the Nigerian communications markets.
 The NCC ensures that producers abide by their license agreements and promote fair competition in the industry.
 They also adopt and enforce technical standards for communications equipment.
 The website contains general information about the organization as well as industry statistics, legal information, licensing, media, and events.

 The Ministry of Transport and Communications aims to provide good infrastructure for electronic and postal communications and an effective, universally accessible, safe, and environmentally friendly transport system.
 This site includes relevant posts and news for the transportation and telecommunications industry in Norway.